kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.2.0.4 =
 * Pull request via Github: Merged code enhancements by @summatix.
+Combined several JavaScript files into one.
-* Added option that enables you to load the scripts in footer (instead of head).
+* The wp_footer function in your theme is now required.

 = 2.2.0.3 =
 * Fix: Updated URL definitions to improve js minify (merge request via Github by @sigginet)